When is the right time to begin to add poses in the Ashtanga intermediate series?

 Emotional and energetic aspects

-Before adding the additional input into your nervous system from intermediate series, consider your emotional and energetic landscape when practicing primary.
+Before adding additional input into your nervous system from intermediate series, consider your emotional and energetic landscape when practicing primary.
 Do you feel stable, grounded, and able to transition from practice into the “real” world when you finish your practice most days?

 Breath and bandha

 The intermediate sequence will challenge breath control in new ways.
 Have you established a pattern of even, full breathing in primary series?
 Have you been engaged in the practice of learning to consciously choose to breathe fully even in postures that feel uncomfortable or challenging?
-Have you been working with the intention of using the internal locks, or bandhas, in conjunction with the breath?
+And, have you been working with the intention of using the internal locks, or bandhas, in conjunction with the breath?

 Practice attitude and commitment